DavidHDev/react-haiku/docs/README.md

 - [`useUpdateEffect()`](https://reacthaiku.dev/docs/hooks/useUpdateEffect) - Similar to useEffect, but it skips the first render of a component, and only react to updates triggered by dependency values.
 - [`useOrientation()`](https://reacthaiku.dev/docs/hooks/useOrientation) - Detect when device is in portrait or landscape mode.
 - [`useWindowSize()`](https://reacthaiku.dev/docs/hooks/useWindowSize) - Use hook to get width and height of window.
 Values update upon window resizing.
+- [`useSize()`](https://reacthaiku.dev/docs/hooks/useSize) - hook observes a referenced DOM element and returns its current width and height, updating the values whenever the element is resized.
+This is useful for dynamically tracking size changes of any resizable component.

 ### Utilities